dev-personal-projects/test-intuint-worker-api/README.md

 **Note:** Use `http://localhost:5000` (HTTP), not HTTPS.

 **Note:**
-- Replace `INVOICE_ID` with the invoice ID you want to cancel
+- Replace `INVOICE_ID` with the invoice ID you want to refund/cancel
 - Replace `YOUR_REALM_ID` with your company ID
-- This creates a credit memo matching the invoice amount, effectively canceling it
+- This creates a credit memo matching the invoice amount, effectively canceling/adjusting it
+- **Use this for refunds, cancellations, or adjustments** - NOT for normal payments
-- Can be created after invoice settlement (regardless of payment amount)
+- Can be created at any time (before or after payment)

+**When to use credit notes:**
+- Customer returns goods/services
+- Invoice needs to be cancelled
+- Refund is required
+- Pricing error correction
+- Post-invoice discount/credit adjustment

 **Response:** `201 Created` with credit memo details including the credit note ID